x7qiu/LeetCode/LinkedList/README.md

 }
 ```

-Note that in the loop condition is simplay `while(cur)` even though we are referencing `cur->next` in the loop body.
-The inclusion of `cur->next == NULL` in the `if` condition is necessary to make the code concise.
-Otherwise the last node will needs to be handled seperately.
+Note that in the loop condition is simplay `while(cur)` even though we are referencing `cur->next->val` in the loop body.
+That and the inclusion of `cur->next == NULL` in the `if` condition is necessary to make the code concise because it takes care of the last node (before NULL).

+If the loop condition is `while(cur && cur->next)` like we normally do, then the loop break at the last node and we will have to handle it seperately.

+#### Todo

+WHY is it that the last node needs special handling here, but not previous examples?

 #### 141. Linked List Cycle